stewart-matzek/stewart-matzek.github.io/content/portfolio/project3.md

 ### Problem

 Initially, Digital River provided a full-stack ecommerce system, where the company would handle everything on the implementation side.

-This was good for some customers, but other customers expressed a desire to develop their own systems or to use Digital River's services alongside other existing software.
+This approach worked for some customers, but other customers expressed a desire to develop their own systems or to use Digital River's services alongside their existing software.

 ### Solution